sumankumaroraon/retail-customer-segmentation-rfm-Cohort/README.md

 6. **RFM × Cohort Cross-Analysis** — tenure and order frequency by segment

 ## Key Findings
-- **Total Revenue:** £17,743,429 across 36,975 invoices (Dec 2009 – Dec 2011)
+- **Total Revenue:** £17,743,429 across 36,975 invoices, 5,881 customers, 41 countries (Dec 2009 – Dec 2011)
 - **UK dominance:** £14.7M (83% of revenue); top international market is the Netherlands
-- **Champions segment:** 25% of customers drive 69% of revenue
+- **Champions segment:** 25.2% of customers (1,482) drive 69.3% of revenue (£12.3M)
-- **Pareto effect:** top revenue quintile accounts for 77.3% of total revenue
+- **Pareto effect:** top 20% of customers by monetary value generate 77.3% of total revenue
-- **Cohort retention:** steep drop to ~21% by Month 1, then a stable floor of 15–22%
+- **Month-1 retention crisis:** 78.8% of first-time buyers churn within 30 days — the single largest leakage point
-- **Seasonal pulse:** a retention bump around Month 11–12, consistent with repeat holiday purchasing
+- **Cohort retention:** stabilizes around 18-22% after month 1, gradually declining to 15-18% by month 24
-- **At Risk insight:** longest average tenure (20.0 months) of any segment, but only 4.9 orders — a strong win-back candidate
+- **At Risk insight:** longest average tenure (20.0 months) of any segment, but only 4.9 orders — a recoverable, zero-acquisition-cost win-back opportunity
 - **Frequency vs. tenure:** Champions and At Risk have nearly identical tenure (18.7 vs. 20.0 months); order frequency (15.7 vs. 4.9) is the real differentiator — this is a habit-formation gap, not a new-customer problem

 ## Tech Stack